Emergency Closing/Inclement Weather

 A State of Emergency allows the state to waive certain regulations that would possibly hinder effective response.
 An example of this can be found in the event of a major power outage that requires assistance from out of state power companies—the state can waive the requirement that those trucks stop at the weigh stations, therefore allowing them to get to the affected areas and begin working faster.

+A State of Emergency allows the Governor to call in the MD National Guard to assist.
 A State of Emergency allows the Governor and others to respond accordingly.
 It empowers the Governor and those in executive positions with key emergency responsibilities (for example: the Executive Director of MEMA, the Superintendent of the State Police) to do many things including but not limited to closing roads and waiving contracting requirements.

 A State of Emergency is a pre-curser to requesting Federal assistance.
-This does NOT mean that the state has requested federal assistance, but if it is necessary, the Governor could.
+This does not mean that the state has requested federal assistance, but if it is necessary, the Governor could.

 In the event that travel restrictions are imposed, they will be communicated as soon as they happen.
 Travel restrictions may happen at the county, municipal, and at the state level.